 Today, David is Rocket's Managing Director and is known for his ability to find clarity in the bigger picture.
 He is highly respected as a digital marketing authority, sharing his expertise with an extensive network here in Australia and around the world.

-Everything an in-house marketer needs to craft a winning digital marketing strategy in 2024.
+Everything an in-house marketer needs to craft a winning digital marketing strategy.